-https://cbtseminary.org/about/a-biblical-philosophy-of-theological-education/
+Please visit https://cbtseminary.org/about/a-biblical-philosophy-of-theologicaleducation/ for our full philosophy of theological education.

 LICENSURE AND ACCREDITATION

 Covenant Baptist Theological Seminary has been exempted from licensure as a religious institution from the Kentucky Council of Postsecondary Education.